bisdn/upsf-sgrp-manager/README.md

 the UPSF.
 A background task ensures existence of those entities, but will not alter them unless the entity does not exist in the UPSF yet.
-Existing entities with or without changes applied by other UPSF clients will not be altered by shard manager.
-For re-creating the original entity as defined in the policy file, you must remove the item from the UPSF first and shard-manager's background task will recreate it after a short period of time.
+Existing entities with or without changes applied by other UPSF clients will not be altered by sgrp manager.
+For re-creating the original entity as defined in the policy file, you must remove the item from the UPSF first and sgrp manager's background task will recreate it after a short period of time.

 See below for an example policy configuration or inspect the examples